 Things to remember

-- Domestic violence is a crime.
+- Family violence is a crime.
 Every woman and child has the right to be safe.

-- Domestic violence is a complex issue and women need individual support to meet their needs.
+- Family violence is a complex issue and women need individual support to meet their needs.

-- Victoria has a range of services available to help women experiencing or escaping from domestic violence.
+- Victoria has a range of services available to help women experiencing or escaping from family violence.

 This page has been produced in consultation with and approved by: